sruangwan/replication-human-factors-code-review/README.md

 ## 2) Download Processed Datasets

 Each dataset contains 13 studied metrics.
-Each row also includes review ID and person ID (i.e., reviewer ID).
+Each row also includes review ID and person ID (reviewer ID), and a participation decision of the reviewer (Review_Decision column).

 - Android dataset (csv file, ~9 MB)
 - OpenStack dataset (csv file, ~32 MB)